pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_mobile-push.md

 ## List push notifications channels for a device

-List channels with push enabled for a given device token.
+List channels that have push notifications enabled for the specified device token.

 ### Method(s)

+Use the following method(s) in the Ruby SDK:

 ```
 `1pubnub.list_push_provisions(